 Unlike the tips for a round face, the main thing to avoid if you have a rectangular or oblong shaped face is to stop it looking longer than it has to.
 Avoid large, bouffant styles and opt instead for a more balanced look with a shorter or slicked back style working well to keep the look sharp and neat.
 Again, take it easy on the hair products so as not to bring unwanted attention to the wrong areas.
 Keep the cutting length well-proportioned all over and aim to fall roughly in the middle between too long and too closely cut.

 Try to avoid long hairstyles as this can add unwanted depth to your face as well.
 Avoid full beards, as this can also lengthen the face unnecessarily.
-Try stubble or shorter beard styles instead if fashionable facial fuzz is a must for you.
+Try stubble or shorter beard styles instead if fashionable facial fuzz is a must for you and with missing beard issues, Beard Transplant in Turkey with HWT Clinic will solve your issues.

 Finally, if you are looking for the best haircut for long face males, follow the same tips as for the rectangular or oblong scenario.
 It’s all about avoiding adding extra length to an already long face and so making your whole body look out of proportion.
 Some good options include keeping it spiky with good hair products to keep it looking cool all day.
 Side partings are also the friend of men with long faces as they shift interest to the side of your head.